Sulforaphane Mix Sprouting Seeds

 You will need:

-• 1 Quart Size Mason Jar (You can use a larger jar or sprouter if you would like, just be sure to adjust the seed quantity accordingly.
-For instance, if you are using a ½ gallon jar, you will require 4 Tablespoons of seeds rather than 2 Tablespoons).
+• 1 Quart Sized Mason Jar (You can use a larger sprouting jar if you’d like, just be sure to adjust the seed quantity accordingly.
+For instance, if you’re using a ½ gallon jar, you will need 4 Tablespoons of seeds rather than 2 Tablespoons).

 • Sprouting Lid or Screen